Reon-1/Cyberfeed/readme.md

 # CyberFeed

-CyberFeed is a Rust-based terminal cybersecurity intelligence CLI.
+CyberFeed is a Rust-based terminal cybersecurity intelligence CLI built as a practical Rust learning project.

-It collects threat-intelligence data from free public sources and presents it in a simple terminal interface.
-The project is also a practical way for me to learn Rust by building a real application instead of following isolated tutorials.

-## Current Features

-### Cloudflare Radar

-Displays Layer 7 attack telemetry, including:

-- Top attack origins
-- Top attack targets
-- Top origin → target attack pairs
-- Attack percentages
-- Country flags
-- Configurable refresh intervals

-### MalwareBazaar

-Displays recent malware samples, including:

-- File name
-- File type
-- Origin country
-- First-seen time
-- SHA-256 hash
-- Malware signature
-- Optional country filtering

-CyberFeed also converts malware hashes into a common internal `Indicator` model, which is the beginning of the project's investigation architecture.

-## Project Direction

-CyberFeed is gradually moving beyond simply displaying threat-intelligence feeds.
+It collects information from free public threat-intelligence sources, analyzes local evidence such as files, and provides a foundation for investigating suspicious activity from the terminal.

+The project started as a simple threat-intelligence feed viewer and is gradually evolving into a lightweight, local-first defensive investigation tool.

+> **CyberFeed is a learning project.**
+> The goal is not only to make the tool work, but to understand how a real Rust application is designed, structured, and developed incrementally.

+---

+## What CyberFeed Is Becoming

-The long-term goal is to build a lightweight defensive investigation tool that can:
+The long-term goal is to make CyberFeed useful when investigating something suspicious on a local system.

+The general workflow is:

 ```text
 Collect evidence